-Your period – It comes, it goes, it’s light, it’s heavy but have you ever ever noticed that sometimes it’s changing color from – crimson red to light pink to brown? what’s that each one about?
-Period blood Is also called menorrhea or menses.
-How it’s will rely on your change day to day during your period and from one period to the following is also different from person to person.
+Your period – It comes, it goes, it’s light, it’s heavy but have you ever ever noticed that sometimes it’s changing colour from – crimson red to light pink to brown? what’s that each one about?
+Period blood Is also called menorrhoea or menses.
+How it will rely on your change day to day during your period and from one period to the following is also different from person to person.

 Teenage girls, and young women who have just started their periods start worrying about their blood flow changes in their blood. they require to grasp whether it’s fine for blood to be brown, not red.
 It’s considered to be normal for blood to vary between reminder red and brown.

-For most women menstruation begins from age 12 and 13 you will bleed between 21 to 35 approximately. per a gynecologist, your period is also a significant health sign from the length of your cycle to the textures and colors you see indicating the importance of your health. you will see colors starting from black to bright red, brown to orange. most colors are considered to be normal and healthy, others may well be a reason to work out with your doctor.
+For most women menstruation begins from age 12 and 13 you will bleed between 21 to 35 approximately. per a gynaecologist, your period is also a significant health sign from the length of your cycle to the textures and colours you see indicating the importance of your health. you will see colours starting from black to bright red, brown to orange. most colours are considered to be normal and healthy, others may well be a reason to work out with your doctor.

-Period blood commonly takes on these different colors. -:
+Period blood commonly takes on these different colours. -: